dludemann/test/content/blog/new-blog-1.md

   title: >-
     What Is the Blue Star Next to the Name on Tinder?
 Understanding Tinder Super Like
-  page_description: >
+  page_description: >-
-    What Is the Blue Star Next to the Name on Tinder?
-Understanding Tinder Super Like
+    Discover what Tinder's Super Like feature means with the blue star icon explained.
+Boost your dating success by understanding its impact!
   canonical_url:
   author_twitter_handle:
   open_graph_type: article